adriansteffan/manywebcams-eyetracking/README.md

 To preprocess and visualize the eye tracking data of each participant and facilitate the pre-screening of participant videos, you can use the script provided in the `data-processing` directory.
 The script expects the data of the participants to be located in `prod_mb2-webcam-eyetracking/data`, so if you are running a development setup, you will need to move your data there first.

+As the preprocessing script grew along with the study requirements in a multi-lab setting, both the script and its usage are messy.
+The original version used for the study is kept for documentation purposes, however, an improved version of the preprocessing pipeline (including exclusions) can be found in [this repository](https://github.com/adriansteffan/psychology-thesis)

 #### No manual exclusion
 If you just want to visualize all the data without manually excluding participants, run